davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 Before starting work, we agreed a set of principles that would guide our approach to decision making along the way.

 #### Don't lock out the readers
+{:.no_toc}

-##### Progressively enhancemed
+##### Progressively enhanced
+{:.no_toc}

 A reader could be anywhere in the world on any platform.
 It's vital that the content (mainly results of scientific research), and core functionality be available to everyone, regardless of platform, so we couldn't mandate a high technological baseline in order to read the journal.
 For this reason, and to be a good web citizen generally, we would use a [progessive enhancement](https://alistapart.com/article/understandingprogressiveenhancement) approach to ensure that JavaScript is not required to use the site: you get an enhanced experience if it's available, but content and core functionality does not require it.

 ##### Responsive
+{:.no_toc}

 It should be a given these days, but it's worth mentioning anyway that the website should be [responsive](https://www.smashingmagazine.com/2011/01/guidelines-for-responsive-web-design/) so it will display appropriately, whatever the size of the users' screens.

-##### Performance
+##### Performant
+{:.no_toc}

 No one likes waiting for a web page to load, and if it takes too long, users will bail.
 If a user is on a narrow bandwidth or a high latency connection then any performance problems are exacerbated.
 Data costs vary across the world, and we don't want it to cost more in data charges than necessary to read our content.
 Performance was considered throughout the build, using ideas of a performance budget, techniques such as responsive images, not using a library unless we needed it, and allowing for the HTTP/2 serving of smaller resources.

 ##### Accessible
+{:.no_toc}

 It's not just best practice, but a legal requirement to make sure that the site is accessible to read and use.
 We would test each pattern's accessibility as part of building it.

 #### Maintain the value of the pattern library
+{:.no_toc}

 One of the aims of a pattern library is to be the canonical source of truth for the design and front end implementation of all the design patterns across a site.
 This is great at launch, but it's common for the value of a pattern library to drop dramatically over time if it's not easy to update, or is difficult to do so in a way that retains the philosophy of the design system.

 Even if they're reasonably easy to update, they often become susceptible to 'pattern rot' over time.
-Pattern rot is what can easily happen when it requires a developer to make the change to the pattern library, and apply it to the website codebase as two separate actions.
+Pattern rot is what can easily happen when patterns can be updated by making the change to the pattern library, and then copying and pasting the changes to the production website.
 Perhaps there's an urgent change to be made, and the developer feels that although the pattern library _should_ be updated first and then ported to the site, it's most important to get the change onto the site, and so the site is updated, and perhaps the developer doesn't quite get round to updating the pattern library later afterall.
 It's easily done: everyone's busy...
-The problem is that once the site and the pattern library have diverged, the value of having a pattern library is substantially reduced: it is no longer the canonical source of truth, so you can no  longer have complete confidence that what you see in the pattern library is what you get on the site, and so a lot of the work that went into building it becomes lost.
+The problem is that once the site and the pattern library have diverged, the value of having a pattern library is substantially reduced.
+Because it is no longer the canonical source of truth, so you can no  longer have complete confidence that what you see in the pattern library is what you get on the site, and so a lot of the work that went into building the pattern library becomes lost.

 So to retain the value of the pattern library, it must: